The Simple Economics of Approximately Optimal Auctions: Implementation

-Suppose that the $\quant$-step mechanisms $\stepmech$ for an agent each consist of a menu of full lotteries.
-I.e., for any type of the agent she will choose a lottery that either serves her with probability 1 or zero.
-In this case the monotone step mechanisms assumption would require that the sets of types served for each $\quant$ are nested.
-There is a simple deterministic mapping from types to quantiles in this case: set the quantile of a type to be the minimum $\quant$ such that the $\quant$-step mechanism serves the type.
-Below, we generalize this selection procedure to the case with partial lotteries.
+Suppose that the $\exquant$ \optpricing\ for an agent each consists of a menu of full lotteries.
+I.e., for any type of the agent she will choose a lottery that either serves her with probability one or zero.
+In this case the monotone \optpricings\ assumption would require that the sets of types served for each $\exquant$ are nested.
+There is a simple deterministic mapping from types to quantiles in this case: set the quantile of a type to be the minimum $\exquant$ such that the $\exquant$ \optpricing\ serves the type.
+Below, we generalize this selection procedure to the case of partial lotteries (where types may be probabilistically served).